rescipy-project/rescipy-lectures/docs/appendices/packages_installation.rst

 via Anaconda Prompt
 ===================

-You can install a package launching your terminal (or Anaconda Prompt as Administrator if you are using Windows) and typing:
+You can install a package launching your terminal (or Anaconda Prompt as Administrator if you are on Windows) and typing:

 .. code-block:: bash